viggyfresh/CliNER/README.rst

     cliner evaluate --txt data/examples/ex_doc.txt --gold examples --predictions data/test_predictions/ --format i2b2

-Evaluate how well the system predictions did for given discharge summaries.
-The prediction and reference directories are provided with the --predictions and --gold flags, respectively.
-Both sets of data must be in the same format, and that format must be specified - in this case, they are both i2b2.
+Evaluate how well the system predictions did.
+Both sets of data must be in the same format, and that format must be specified.
 This means that both the examples and data/test_predictions directories contain the file pretend.con.